UnknownDetectionParty/UDP-Java/README.md

 ```
 This was generated when running the client with 1.12.2.
 The UDP-Core was compiled with mappings for the `Timer` class *(bih)* but the methods were unable to be found.
 This will only be an issue if you were to attempt to use those methods.
 In this case, something like *Kill Aura* would be unaffected.

-This is a known problem with mapping generation *(MappingGen tol)* where invalid versioned mappings are included in the output `cfg.json`.
+This is a known problem with mapping generation *(MappingGen tool)* where invalid versioned mappings are included in the output `cfg.json`.

 ### Dependencies